This easy vanilla cake recipe makes a fluffy, moist cake covered with the most perfect vanilla buttercream frosting.

-- Add half the flour followed by the baking powder and salt, and beat on low speed while pouring in half of the milk and mix just until the flour starts to incorporate.
+- Combine the dry ingredients: In a separate bowl combine the remaining dry ingredients: flour, baking powder and salt.
+Add half the dry ingredients to the batter, and then add half of the milk and mix just until the flour starts to incorporate.

 - The batter will be quite thin.
 It’s important that you stir the batter after mixing, to ensure everything on the bottom of the bowl is well mixed.

-- I used an aluminum pan.
-Baking times will vary by pan type and true internal oven temperatures.
+- Baking times will vary by pan type and true internal oven temperatures.